-- 2.1 Member schools may start practice on, but not before Thursday, August 27, 2015. - 2.2 The pre-season state coaches meeting sponsored by the CHSCA will be on Wednesday, August 26 at the CIAC office, Cheshire (4:30 p.m.).
-The post-season coaches meeting will be on Tuesday, November 24 at the CIAC, Cheshire at 4:30 p.m. - 2.3 Member schools may play the first game on, but not before Friday, September 11, 2015. - The last date for games to count for the 2015 CIAC Field Hockey Tournament will be Thursday, November 5, 2015.
-Games commencing after 7:30 p.m. on this date shall not count for tournament entry, regardless of the reasons for playing such games.
+- 2.1 Member schools may start practice on, but not before Thursday, August 24, 2017. - 2.2 Member schools may play the first game on, but not before Friday, September 8, 2017. - 2.3 The last date for games to count for the 2017 CIAC Field Hockey Tournament will be Thursday, November 2, 2017.
+Games commencing after 7:30 p.m. on this date shall not count for tournament entry, regardless of the reasons for playing such games. - 3.0 QUALIFYING -- Member schools will be required to submit regular season schedules for all sports controlled by CIAC in which member schools participate.
+Determination of forfeitures will be based on this schedule. - 3.1 To be eligible for consideration in the tournament, a team must play a minimum of ten (10) games AGAINST VARSITY OPPONENTS and have won 40% of its approved scheduled games played.

-3.0 QUALIFYING

-Member schools will be required to submit regular season schedules for all sports controlled by CIAC in which member schools participate.
-Determination of forfeitures will be based on this schedule.

-- 3.1 To be eligible for consideration in the tournament, a team must play a minimum of ten (10) games AGAINST VARSITY OPPONENTS and have won 40% of its approved scheduled games played.
 Only the first two games played with any single opponent will be included in the ten (10) games. - 3.2 Only games played with Conference member schools, American School for the Deaf, or Region I out-of-state schools who are members of their state athletic association shall be considered. - 3.3 Games played with non-member Connecticut secondary schools shall not be considered in the rating of teams. - 3.4 Only games listed on the original schedule will count for tournament purposes.